$\pi$VAE: a stochastic process prior for Bayesian deep learning with MCMC: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this paper we have proposed a novel VAE formulation of a stochastic process,with the ability to learn function classes and properties of functions.
+In this paper we have proposed a novel VAE formulation of a stochastic process, with the ability to learn function classes and properties of functions.
 Our \spiVAEs typically have a small (5-50) , uncorrelated latent dimension of parameters, so Bayesian inference with MCMC is straightforward and highly effective at successfully exploring the posterior distribution.
 This accurate estimation of uncertainty is essential in many areas such as medical decision-making.

 \spiVAE combines the power of deep learning to create high capacity function classes, while ensuring tractable inference using fully Bayesian MCMC approaches.
 Our 1-D example in Figure \ref{fig:1-d-uncertainty} demonstrates that an exciting use of \spiVAE is to incorporate domain knowledge about the problem.
-Monotonicity or complicated dynamics can be encoded directly into the prior \cite{Caterini2018} on which \spiVAE is trained.
+Monotonicity or complicated dynamics can be encoded directly into the prior \citep{Caterini2018} on which \spiVAE is trained.
 Our log-Gaussian Cox Process example shows that not only functions can be modelled, but also properties of functions such as integrals.
-Perhaps the most surprising result is the performance of the \spiVAE on spatial interpolation.
+Perhaps the most surprising result is the performance of \spiVAE on spatial interpolation.
 Despite being trained on samples from a Gaussian process, \spiVAE substantially outperforms a full rank GP.
 We conjecture this is due to the more complex structure of the feature representation $\Phi$ and due to a resilience to overfitting.
-The MNIST example highlights how \spiVAE can be used as a generative model on a much smaller subset of training data.

 There are costs to using \spiVAE, especially the large upfront cost in training.
 For complex priors, training could take days or weeks and will invariably require the heuristics and parameter searches inherent in applied deep learning to achieve a good performance.
 However, once trained, a \spiVAE network is applicable on a wide range of problems, with the Bayesian inference MCMC step taking seconds or minutes.